-She and her family were staying at a beach house for a few days, and I was lucky enough to be invited.
-Being that this was their vacation, they had planned to go to Crystal Cove.
+She and her family stayed at a beach house for a few days, and I was lucky enough to be invited.
+Since this was their vacation, they planned to go to Crystal Cove.
 I was extremely excited because I have always wanted to go here.
-Last summer, my husband and I got a peek of the shoreline while we were on a RIB whale watching tour, and ever since, I have been longing to go here.
+Last summer, my husband and I got a peek of the shoreline while we were on a RIB whale-watching tour, and ever since, I have been longing to go here.

 At Crystal Cove, there are many cabins that you can rent for a very reasonable price.
-The only downfall in this day and age, is there are no phones, TV’s or WiFi.
+The only downfall in this day and age is no phones, TVs or WiFi.
 I could deal with that, could you?

 The views here at the park are exceptional!
-There are several walkways intermediately that allow you to go up on top of the bluffs.
+Several walkways immediately allow you to go up on top of the bluffs.

 I am so thrilled that I was able to visit Crystal Cove State Park and can not wait to come back here and share the beauty with my family!